 (A peek through the window raises expectations)

-Make a chocolate drink
+Making a chocolate drink

-While waiting for the decorated bars to set in the fridge, we mixed our own chocolate drink by adapting the Aztec Xocolatl recipe.
+In the meantime, we mixed our own chocolate drink by adapting the Aztec Xocolatl recipe.
 For the more adventurous, this meant sticking to largely original Mesoamerican ingredients (I won’t spoil the surprise for you).

-Information & anecdotes
+Hearing info & anecdotes

 All through the workshop, our guide explained (in English) what we were doing, why, and how with a few tidbits on history and nutrition.
 She was a lovely mix of friendly and professional with a laser-like focus on hygiene (after all, we were preparing food).